Transforming metrics on a line bundle to the Okounkov body: The Chebyshev transform on the zero-fiber

-\begin{proof} The augmented base locus of $L$ is empty since $L$ is ample, thus by Lemma \ref{augmented} we may use Lemma \ref{goodygoody} in combination with equation (\ref{restricted}) to reach the conclusion that for large $k,$ there are sections $s_k$ such that $(p,k)$ lies in the interior of $(v(s_k),k)+S$ with respect to the $\mathbb{R}^{n-1}$ topology.
+\begin{proof} By Lemma \ref{augmented} we may use Lemma \ref{goodygoody} in combination with equation (\ref{restricted}) to reach the conclusion that for large $k,$ there are sections $s_k$ such that $(p,k)$ lies in the interior of $(v(s_k),k)+S$ with respect to the $\mathbb{R}^{n-1}$ topology.
 We may write $L$ as a difference of two very ample divisors $A$ and $B.$ We may choose $B$ such that $\Delta_1(B)$ contains $\Sigma_n$ in $\mathbb{Z}^{n}$, and A such that $\Delta_1(A)$ contains origo.
-Now Since $L$ is ample, for $k$ large we can find sections $s_k'\in H^0(kL-B)$ such that $v(s_k')=v(s_k).$ We get that by multiplying $s_k'$ by the sections of $B$ corresponding to the points in the unit simplex $\Sigma_n\subseteq \Delta_1(B).$ Also observe that Now by multiplying $s_k'$ with the section of $A$ corresponding to origo in $\Delta_1(A)$ we get Since we get \end{proof}
+Now Since $L$ is big, for $k$ large we can find sections $s_k'\in H^0(kL-B)$ such that $v(s_k')=v(s_k).$ We get that by multiplying $s_k'$ by the sections of $B$ corresponding to the points in the unit simplex $\Sigma_n\subseteq \Delta_1(B).$ Also observe that Now by multiplying $s_k'$ with the section of $A$ corresponding to origo in $\Delta_1(A)$ we get Since we get \end{proof}

-\begin{remark} The proof is very close to the proof of Lemma 2.2 in \cite{Lazarsfeld}, which shows the existence of a unit simplex in $\Gamma(L),$ when $L$ is big.
+\begin{remark} The proof is very close to the argument in \cite{Lazarsfeld} which shows the existence of a unit simplex in $\Gamma(L),$ when $L$ is big.
 The difference here is that we need to control the position of the unit simplex, but the main trick of writing $L$ as a difference of two very ample divisors is the same. \end{remark}

 \begin{lemma} Let $p$ be as in the statement of Lemma \ref{fiberbound}.
 Then there exists a neighbourhood $U$ of $p$ such that if we denote the intersection $U\cap \Delta(L)$ by $\tilde{U},$ for $k$ large it holds that \end{lemma}